German investor morale at brightest in just over a year

 In addition, low oil prices, a weak euro and the European Central Bank's quantitative easing (QE) scheme also suggest that Germany's economy will expand robustly this year after growing by 1.6 percent last year.

-"As a main beneficiary of the ECB's QE program, supported by sound domestic fundamentals, the German economy should power ahead," said Brzeski.
+"As a main beneficiary of the ECB's QE programme, supported by sound domestic fundamentals, the German economy should power ahead," said Brzeski.

 ZEW President Clemens Fuest said a positive domestic economy, which is being boosted by consumers benefiting from higher wages, low unemployment and low inflation, confirmed financial experts' expectations.